|Pulse duration (I FWHM)||45||fs|

 Advanced Beam Laboratory

-Colorado State University Petawatt-Class Laser is an ultra-short pulse Ti:sapphire laser system that produces ultrahigh-contrast λ = 400 nm femtosecond pulses of up to 10 J, obtained by frequency doubling 800 nm pulses of 30 fs duration.
+Colorado State University Petawatt-Class Laser is an ultra-short pulse Ti:sapphire laser system that produces ultrahigh-contrast λ = 400 nm femtosecond pulses of up to 10 J, obtained by frequency doubling 800 nm pulses of 45 fs duration.
 An intensity of 6.5x1021 W/cm2 is obtained focusing the beam with an f/2 parabola.
-An f/1parabola will be available after July 2019 that is expected to deliver intensities >1×1022.
+Up to a maximum of 26 J are available at the fundamental wavelength with degraded contrast.
+A new long focal length f/25 beamline was commissioned in August 2020 and is available to users.
+Both beamlines can be operated with high contrast = 400nm or with the fundamental.
 The beam/pulse parameters presently offered by the laser are summarized in the Laser Modes table.

 Each slab amplifier generates pulses with ~18 J energy and 15 ns duration at 1053 nm.
 The rms pulse energy fluctuation for 1053nm slab pump laser is ~1%.
 The amplified beams are frequency doubled by LBO crystals to generate 11 J pulses at 527 nm.
 The eight slab amplifier arms produce a total 527 nm pump energy of 88 J, with a uniform nearly flat-top beam profile this is used to pump the three main Ti:Sa amplifiers.
 The amplifier chain generates 800 nm pulses of up to 37 J energy before compression.
 A gold grating compressor compresses these pulses into pulses of up to 26 J energy with duration as shot as 30 fs.
 These pulses are frequency doubled to generate the ultrahigh contrast 400 nm pulses that constitute the normal mode of operation.